klousiaj/do6-vso-browser/README.md

 ## Initialized with yeoman angular-fullstack

-Take a look at the options specified on the [angular-fullstack]{https://github.com/DaftMonk/generator-angular-fullstack} site to see what options are available.
+Take a look at the options specified on the [angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) site to see what options are available.

 ## This app can be deployed to Heroku
 In order to deploy it to heroku, use the grunt buildcontrol plugin.
-Deployment to the heroku stack is only available from within the 'dist' directory.
+Deployment to the heroku stack is only available from within the `dist` directory.